scott-volteo/KillerPortals/guidebook.md

 # Introduction

+## Scenario

+Our customer "ServiceNow Suites" currently has a self-service portal on ServiceNow for ordering Room Service.
+It has been deployed for the last 1 year to mixed customer feedback about the experience of ordering room service.
+Some common complaints include customer confusion around dietary restrictions, difficulty finding and submitting the desired meal choices, and a lack of brand cohesion between the portal and the customer's public facing site.

 ## Goal

 The goal of this lab is the reinforce the Best Practices and Key Capabilities from the presentation today.
 In it you will leverage key ServiceNow capabilities to design a portal that is contextual to the user; with relevant content and catalog items, visually different; with the application of a simple or complex theme change, and representative of a portal that helps a customer's journey to self-service